aws-samples/amazon-chime-sdk-call-analytics-recorder/README.md

 - Enable streaming on the Amazon Chime SDK Voice Connector
 - Associate the Amazon Chime SDK call analytics configuration with the previously created Amazon Chime SDK Voice Connector

-Deploying this demo will complete all of these steps for you.
+Deploying this demo will complete all of these steps for you but they can be completed by AWS Console or AWS Command Line Interface (AWS CLI) as well.

 #### Call analytics configuration